merchise/xotl.ql/docs/source/translation.rst

 Translating query objects
 =========================

-Translation is the process that transforms a :term:`query` into a form feasible for execution in a :term:`data store <storage>` and/or :term:`object model`.
+Translation is the process that transforms a :term:`query object` into a form feasible for execution in a :term:`data store <storage>` and/or :term:`object model`.
 The result of translating a query is a :term:`query execution plan`.